-Behavior, 62(3), 390-410.
-(Link) Koivisto, P. (2010), Preparing for working life: Effects of group counseling on adolescents career development and mental health.
+Behavior, 62(3), 390-410. ( Link ) Koivisto, P. (2010), Preparing for working life: Effects of group counseling on adolescents career development and mental health.
 People and Work Research Reports No 92.
-Finish Institute of Occupational Health (Link) short programmes to enhance career preparedness and reduce mental health risks of This report for the Finnish Institute of Health describes two experiments which both involved 1-week long group programmes with adolescents aimed at helping them to become ready for career transitions from school.
+Finish Institute of Occupational Health (Link) career preparedness and reduce mental health risks of This report for the Finnish Institute of Health describes two experiments which both involved 1-week long group programmes with adolescents aimed at helping them to become ready for career transitions from school.
 The first group was concerned with work transitions and the second was readied to make educational choices.
 Positive results were found in both, and in the second, indicators of mental health risks were redued.
 Cregeen-Cook, S. (2011).
 Beyond words: An exploration of the use of 'visual tools' within career guidance practice.
 Journal of the National Institute for Career Education and Counselling, 27(1), 47-53.
-(Link) • Hawthorn, R. (2012).
+(Link) Using visual tools to aid learning With a perceived need to increase the engagement levels of young people with career guidance, this paper explores the use of "visual tools".
+The basis of such tools is outlined, including the means to provide vehicles through which clients are better able to express their feelings than through dialogue.
+In this paper, feedback is reported on their application from career guidance practitioners, which is analysed along with drawings carried out by young disadvantaged and SEND people during the study.
+Participants responded well to the exercise, particularly the use of a so-called "crossroads" tool which allowed students to show their version of the dilemmas they faced.
+Hawthorn, R. (2012).
 Does it help?
 Quality criteria for career guidance in group settings (No. 231).
 AMS info.
 (Link) Setting quality standards in group guidance This paper is a transcript from a talk given by careers expert/academic Ruth Hawthorn about the role and implementation of quality in group sessions.
 Unique challenges are outlined for implementing quality in group settings.
 The specific considerations are considered for different settings e.g. education and third sector.
 Hawthorn makes the case for more resources to support standards, and also for the commitment of practitioners to adhere to standards as they might in personal guidance settings.
 Barclay, Susan R., and Kevin B. Stoltz.
 "The life design group: A Using a life design approach in group work Using career construction theory, the authors provide a framework for the Life Design Group and illustrate its use through a case vignette.